You are here

-Q: Right now one thing I'm really struggling with is self esteem.
+Q: Right now I'm really struggling with self esteem.
 I try to tell myself it doesn't matter what others think or what others say, but I still get self conscious.
-I want to stand out and speak my mind but as soon as I make up my mind to say something a voice in my head tells me that others will think I'm even more of a freak and I often back down.
+I want to stand out and speak my mind but as soon as I make up my mind to say something, a voice in my head tells me that others will think I'm even more of a freak and I back down.

 No one likes being put down.
-I have learned that anything that someone says or does says way more about them then it will ever say about you!
+I have learned that what someone says or does says way more about them and their than it will ever say about you!

 Worrying about losing friends because of our beliefs and values can interfere with believing in ourselves.
 It’s important to remember that those who put you down for your beliefs and your values are not friends.
 True friends accept us.
 One true friend is worth way more than many friends who don't accept you for You.

-People will have their opinions but in the end we have the final say in what we choose to believe about ourselves.
+People will have their opinions but in the end you have the final say in what you choose to believe about yourself.
 Taking life One Good Choice at a Time is a great way to ‘push through’ any insecurity you may be feeling.

 The first Good Choice is to replace all your negative, non-supportive thoughts with Positive, UPower thoughts.